2022 Wine Awards – Summer

 June 30, 2022

 The Community Wine Awards recognize individuals and organizations that make Paso Robles Wine Country a better place to live and work.
-For the third year in a row, we called for nominations for our Wine Awards from the Paso Robles Wine Country Alliance membership, and the awards are voted on by their peers.
+For the fourth year in a row, we called for nominations for our Wine Awards from the Paso Robles Wine Country Alliance membership, and the awards are voted on by their peers.
 It is exciting to announce the recipients of the 2022 Good Neighbor, Master Marketer, Unsung Hero awards, and Legend Status.

 Master Marketer Award

 An innovative person that constantly thinks outside the box to creatively market their business and uniquely promote Paso Wine.
 This includes a cool ad campaign, a new innovative product, or maybe a creative program that is too good to not recognize.
 We’re looking for the vanguard.

 Ian Consoli – Director of Marketing, Tablas Creek Vineyard

 Ian is a progressive wine marketer with his pulse on innovation as well as a leader in the Paso Wine marketing circle.
 Ian took the lead and organized meetings of like-minded marketers in the Paso Wine community, called the Marketing Roundtable, it is now a part of the PRWCA Education series and helps foster new ideas.
 In his four years as Marketing Coordinator and Director of Marketing at Tablas Creek Vineyard, Ian has added new initiatives in video (Chelsea & the Shepherd), social media (Instagram Live interviews with Jason and Facebook Live tastings with Neil), live virtual pickup events for Facebook and YouTube, and print (new educational information for tasting room guests and club members), keeping the information fresh, lively, and timely.